 Address Intelligence understand how important your personal data is and we are committed to protecting and respecting your privacy.

 ‘Personal Data’ means any personal information relating to you, or information from which you can be personally identifiable.
 This might include data such as your name, address, and date of birth for instance.
+You have a choice over how it is used by organisations such as Address Intelligence.

 - Who we are